 Then it hit me: I had not only done cardio.
 I had actually done some weight training as well.
 Aside from the cardio I mentioned, I would spend 15 to 30 minutes each day doing various forms of weightlifting – aka muscle building.
 Meaning, I had already started putting on some muscle weight.

 In other words, my first week of working out had some pretty incredible results.
 Not only did I burn fat and lose weight, I gained strength and muscle weight as well.
 Instead of being depressed about my (what I thought) meager results, I became excited and pumped to keep going.

 Should you focus on cardio or on muscle building?

 If you are overweight (aka fat) like me, why not do both?
-Unless you don’t care about becoming stronger and more musculus – certainly do both.
+Unless you don’t care about becoming stronger and more muscular – certainly do both.
+Gains are gains.

 Cardio will always be part of my workout routine but more as a maintenance thing than a weightloss thing.